 AJ.
 It is already helping me to address muscle imbalances in my clients and ways to correct these imbalances for better movement quality and to prevent injury in the future.

 JC.
-As a fitness trainer, what do you feel are 3 things people need to know about before they become a personal trainer?
+What are 3 things people need to know before they become a personal trainer?

 AJ.
 One size does not fit all!
 Personal Training should be just that “personal” and you must know your client (both strengths and weaknesses) before you can train them!